splunk/addonfactory-ucc-generator/docs/how_to_use.md

 ## Prerequisites

--   `globalConfig.json`
+-   `globalConfig.json` or `globalConfig.yaml`
 -   `package` folder
 -   `git` for automatic versioning (when no `ta-version` argument is specified)

 Example of `globalConfig.json` and `package` folder can be found [here](https://github.com/splunk/splunk-add-on-for-ucc-example).

-The JSON schema for the `globalConfig.json` can be found [here](https://github.com/splunk/addonfactory-ucc-base-ui/blob/main/src/main/webapp/schema/schema.json).
+The JSON schema for the globalConfig file can be found [here](https://github.com/splunk/addonfactory-ucc-base-ui/blob/main/src/main/webapp/schema/schema.json).

 ## Steps